 Why sensory Learning?

-Sensory learning – Sensory activities are those designed by educators to facilitate exploration encourage children to use all their senses while they, create, investigate and explore.
+Sensory learning – Sensory activities are those designed by educators to facilitate exploration encouraging children to use all their senses while they, create, investigate and explore.
 This is usually conducted through play although in the settings I have worked in also through structured planned learning activities.
-The sensory activities allow children to repaetedly process a range sensory stimuli which in turn helps their brain to create stronger connections to process and respond to sensory information.
+The sensory activities allow children to repeatedly process a range of sensory stimuli which in turn helps their brain to create stronger connections to process and respond to sensory information.
 According to the Independent review of the teaching of early reading (Rose Report 2006) multisensory learning is effective because it keeps children more engaged and focussed on their learning (Thompson 2011).
 This allows the development of core skills that can then be built on through sequenced planned learning.

-Great Sensory Resources
+Great Sensory Learning Resources

 - Joanna Grace – The Sensory Projects

-- Sensorywand – Follow on twitter for insights into sensory education
+- SensoryWand – Follow on twitter for insights into sensory education

 - Sensory Treasures – A range of sensory resources and ideas.

 - Sensory Spectacle – Training and resources.
 Many Free resources to learn about sensory processing disorder (SPD)

 A – Arm Pushes: Often referred to as “heavy work” these exercises help provide children with sensory information about body awareness and positions.
 They may also act to calm and regulate a child.
 Proprioceptive activities wake up muscles getting our bodies in an alert state to be ready to learn.
 Pushing against a wall is a really easy activity/exercise.
 Use the free Wall Push Up Hand Placement Poster to show the child where to place their hands.
 Extend the activity by introducing counting or fast and slow.